1956 Atarfe–Albolote earthquake: Geology

-The province of Granada, is located in the morphostructural unit constituted by the Betic Cordilleras, they constitute a set of mountainous alignments, basically formed by the stacking of structures pushed by the Iberian and African Plates.
+The province of Granada is located in the morphostructural unit constituted by the Betic Cordilleras, mountainous alignments formed by the stacking of structures pushed by the Iberian plate and African plate.
 In the Granada Basin, the areas that have suffered the most from the effects of earthquakes, with an intensity equal to or greater than VI, have been those of Alhama de Granada and the Santa Fe-Pinos Puente-Albolote triangle.
-In the case of the so-called Iznalloz fault, the maximum expected magnitude is 7; others may exceed magnitude 6.
+In the case of the so-called Iznalloz fault, the maximum expected magnitude is 7.0; others may exceed magnitude 6.0.

-During the 20th and 21st century, the most notable were: on June 16, 1910, in Adra; Los granadinos in 1911; on July 5, 1930, in Montilla; on March 5, 1932, in Vícar; those of the province of Jaén of 1951 in Andújar, Bailén and Linares; on June 9, 1964, in Galera and Orce; the Adra earthquake swarn of 1993 and 1994; and on May 11, 2011 in Lorca.
+Throughout the 20th and 21st centuries, several significant earthquakes have occurred in Andalusia.
+The most notable include the 1910 Adra earthquake, the 1911 Los Granadinos earthquake, the 1930 Montilla earthquake, and the 1932 Vícar earthquake.
+Significant seismic movements were also recorded in the province of Jaén in 1951, affecting Andújar, Bailén, and Linares; in 1964, in Galera and Orce; the 1993-1994 Adra earthquake swarm; and, more recently, the 2011 Lorca earthquake.